-UK employers that are small or medium sized businesses and employe fewer than 250 employees as at 28 February 2020 (which are my clients!) need to keep a record of SSP paid and will be able to claim it back from the Government.
+UK employers that are small or medium sized businesses and employ fewer than 250 employees as at 28 February 2020 (which are my client base!) need to keep a record of SSP paid and will be able to claim it back from the Government.

 The facility to reclaim SSP paid has not been set up yet, but we shall keep you informed.
 It will cover employer’s SSP payments for 14 days of sickness leave, as a result of COVID 19.

 Some people may need to be off for longer though.
 Family members may get it at different times and then there is a longer self isolation period.
 So we may find the measures do not go far enough.

 The British government is going to help pay people’s wages.

 If you want to keep employees, but they are not working for you at this time, perhaps because you are shut or there is not enough work, you can claim a grant from HMRC.
 It will cover 80% of the salary of workers that you want to retain.